Anthony Bailey (PR advisor): Controversies

-Antiguan and Grenadian honours granted and removed
+Honours granted and removed

+In the 2008 Birthday Honours, Bailey was appointed an Officer of the Order of the British Empire (OBE) "for his services to inter-religious relations and charity."
+This was revoked in August 2023 following Bailey's failure to obey court orders.

 In 2014, Bailey was appointed Knight Grand Cross of the Most Distinguished Order of the Nation, by the Governor-General of Antigua and Barbuda.
 In May 2016, the British tabloid The Mail on Sunday reported that Bailey was accused of incorrectly using an Antiguan knighthood as if it were a British title.
 (Since 1813 Buckingham Palace and the Foreign Office have not allowed the use of titles from foreign knighthoods in the United Kingdom by British citizens.)

-Bailey also stated that he had Antiguan citizenship on the basis of his Antiguan passport, issued when he was appointed as their special economic envoy to the European Union in 2015.
+Bailey also stated that he had Antiguan citizenship based on his Antiguan passport, issued when he was appointed as their special economic envoy to the European Union in 2015.
 The Antiguan government did confirm that Bailey's passport inaccurately stated that he is a national of Antigua and Barbuda.
 However, Bailey was never granted Antiguan citizenship, whether by investment or otherwise.

 The British firm that prints the passports apparently assumed that anyone to be issued an Antigua and Barbuda passport would be a national of that country, and they were not informed that this did not apply to Bailey.
 Bailey's knighthood and his appointment as an economic envoy then became subject to review by the Antiguan Governor General.
 On 21 July 2017 his Antiguan knighthood was annulled.
+He remarked: "It is unfortunate that this important goodwill and interfaith engagement has been damaged by a farcical and Machiavellian side show akin to an Ealing comedy.
+The strong political overtones to this dirty campaign which are well documented and the internal chivalric war led by some highly questionable and unchristian individuals is regrettable."

 Bailey was granted a Grenadian knighthood in 2015.
 The government of Grenada reviewed this grant and took legal advice; the knighthood was rescinded in August 2016.
 In December 2016 Private Eye reported that Bailey's lawyers were issuing legal warning letters to any Caribbean local newspapers which had reported on the knighthood controversies.

-Divorce and committal to prison
+Divorce and prison sentence

-On 1 February 2022 the High Court in London made an order committing Bailey to prison for 12 months for contempt of court.
-The order followed an application by his ex-wife, over Bailey's failure to comply with a court order relating to the couple's divorce settlement, which included a half-share of his villa in Portugal.
-The judge, Mr Justice Peel, said that Bailey had been "obstructing the court at almost every possible opportunity, deploying numerous tactical and forensic ploys to attempt to delay the process, and divert attention from his grossly culpable conduct".
-His behaviour "displays dishonesty, wilful obstruction, and barefaced contempt for the court process, all to avoid paying that which is owed to his former wife.
-It is a shameful spectacle deserving of considerable opprobrium."
-Bailey is believed to be in Portugal (in January 2022 he claimed to be too ill to travel, but he had made seven trips to Spain, Germany, Rome, and the US between June 2021 and January 2022, and the judge on this occasion, Sir Jonathan Cohen, discovered that he was actually in Florida). and the committal to prison will only take effect if he returns to the United Kingdom.